-Due to the post-autopsy process, it may take up to one year for you to receive the results from the autopsy.
+Due to the post-autopsy process, it may take more than one year for you to receive the results from the autopsy.
 It is also important to note that the results and death certificate are typically not sent automatically and you will not be notified when they are done.
 A written request must be completed to obtain this information.
 Here at the Center, we can help you navigate this process.
 If you would like to discuss this process further, please contact us.

 If a decision is made not to hold a funeral service, as is the case with many stillbirths, a later memorial service can happen to facilitate both parents’ grief process and illustrate to relatives and friends the significance of the baby’s death.

 The funeral does not need to take place in a funeral home.
 It is possible for it to occur in a church, your home, or another locational that may be comfortable for your family.

 Depending on the age of the child, some parents are left with few memories or mementos.
 A service in which friends, relatives, teachers, or classmates are given an opportunity to express fond thoughts about the child may become a meaningful tribute.

 Surviving children are often considered the “forgotten mourners.”
 Suggest ways to include them in the planning of the service, as well as the service itself.
 Young children might want to place a drawing or a toy in the casket.
 Older children may have suggestions for music or poetry that would make the service more personal and meaningful for them; or they may want to say a few words in remembrance of a special sibling.